RFTrans: Leveraging Refractive Flow of Transparent Objects for Surface Normal Estimation and Manipulation: Introduction

 The recovery of transparent object geometry has been studied for decades.
 Previous approaches mostly relied on tracking the delicate light path using images from multiple viewpoints~\cite{PositionNormalConsistency,FixedViewPoint,Full3DRecon}.
 ClearGrasp~\cite{cleargrasp} pioneered single image-based surface normal estimation, which directly predicts the surface normal from the RGB images.
 However, such direct prediction can be problematic in two aspects.
 First, the correlation between RGB patterns and the underlying geometry is insignificant, especially when the background is complex.
 Second, obtaining the accurate surface normal in the real world is hard, so researchers must generate large amounts of synthetic data to train and evaluate the networks.
 In this case, the sim-to-real transferability becomes a challenging problem.

 In this work, we propose \textbf{RFTrans}, which achieves surface normal estimation and manipulation of transparent objects based on a single RGB-D image.
 The main character distinguishing RFTrans from other works is that it uses the physical property, refraction, by adopting refractive flow~\cite{tom-net} as an intermediate representation to mitigate the challenges of predicting surface normal directly from RGB images.
-The refractive flow is a per-pixel offset map between the transparent foreground and non-transparent background pixels to model the refractive effect of transparent objects.
-Figure~\ref{fig:teaser} shows some common objects and their refractive flow.
+Illustrated in Figure~\ref{fig:teaser}, the refractive flow is a per-pixel offset map between the transparent foreground and non-transparent background pixels to model the refractive effect of transparent objects.
+On each pixel, the refractive flow forms a 2D offset vector.
 We find refractive flow a good intermediate representation, for it features several merits, such as \textit{small sim-to-real gap}, \textit{stable under different ambient lights}, and \textit{insensitive to complex background}.
 The details will be discussed in Section~\ref{sec:rf_property}.

 In RFTrans, the \textbf{RFNet} first predicts refractive flow, object mask, and boundary based on RGB images.
 The \textbf{F2Net} then estimates the surface normal based on refractive flow.
 Then, these geometry-related elements, along with the original depth map, will be fed into a global optimization module as in~\cite{cleargrasp}, which will output the point cloud of transparent objects with normal to be fed into an off-the-shelf grasp planning algorithm.
 Here, we use ISF~\cite{isf}, an analytical grasp planning algorithm built on top of a heuristic surface matching metric.
 It can generate the grasp pose and guide the robot's execution.